alexworeku/alexworeku/README.md

 - 👋 Hi, I’m @alexworeku
-- 👀 I’m interested in Cross-platform mobile app development specially using flutter,
+- 👀 I’m interested in Cross-platform app development specially using flutter,
 - 🌱 I’m currently studing BSC in Computer Science
-- 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me you can contact me using my gmail address alexworeku123@gmail.com

 <!---